resotto/python3-docker-devenv/README.md

 ![type-your-info](https://user-images.githubusercontent.com/19743841/51794289-ca484380-2212-11e9-8bb6-2297dfe7510b.png)

 ### 2. Login Docker Hub
-Run [`docker login`](https://docs.docker.com/engine/reference/commandline/login/) and then type your Docker ID and password.
+Please run [`docker login`](https://docs.docker.com/engine/reference/commandline/login/) and then type your Docker ID and password.
 ```
 $ docker login
 Login with your Docker ID to push and pull images from Docker Hub.
 If you don't have a Docker ID, head over to https://hub.docker.com to create one.